Or, “How I made an orchestral sample library in my free time for under $10,000”

 The NT1 is an updated variant with an overall more balanced sound which most people will find more preferable.
 Overall you won’t find comparable performing mics until about $1,000 so it’s a big jump to the next tier.

-Transformerless and transformer-equipped mics are both suitable to sampling, but tube mics will generally be on the noisy side and should only be used as close mics or on sufficiently loud sources (e.g. brass, percussion).
-If it has more than 20 dBA of self noise, it’s probably not suitable for sampling.
+In general, if a mic has more than 20 dBA of self noise, it’s probably not suitable for sampling.
 Ideally it should have less than 15 dBA self noise.

-As we pass $1,000, we start to find some suitable candidates.
-The Gefell M930, 940, and 950 are all very suitable, ultra low noise microphones and far more compact than the clunky Rode NT1.
-I now daily use the M930Ts (transformer output), which are very pleasing sounding without breaking the bank (or back!).
+From Thuringia to the south of Berlin, the Microtech Gefell M930, 940, and 950 are all very suitable, ultra low noise microphones and far more compact than the clunky Rode NT1 and even the TLM193.
+I now daily use the M930Ts (transformer output), which are very pleasing sounding without completely breaking the bank (or back!).

 Ehrlund also make the very fine EHR-M1, of similar size and capabilities to the Gefell and Neumann models but a response far into ultrasonic range if you need SDC-like extension with LDC-level noise floor.
 Milab also make some impressive mics around this range as well, such as the DC-196.